nico3333fr/CSP-useful/README.md

 At the beginning, I've made it to prove that some Chrome extensions are sending notifications to report-uri (while they should not), and it helped to find/prove a bug in Firefox Inspector.

-Here is the reported bug : https://bugzilla.mozilla.org/show_bug.cgi?id=1195302
+Here is the reported bug: https://bugzilla.mozilla.org/show_bug.cgi?id=1195302

 It should be solved with Firefox 43 https://bugzilla.mozilla.org/show_bug.cgi?id=1185351 :)